eclipse/xtext/xtext-website/documentation/15_runtime_concepts.md

 }
 ```

 For performance reasons it is usually a good idea to navigate the resource based on the fragment information instead of traversing it completely.
-If you know that your fragment is computed from qualified names and your model contains something like **NamedElements**, you should split your fragment into those parts and query the root elements, the children of the best match and so on.
+If you know that your fragment is computed from qualified names and your model contains something like *NamedElements*, you should split your fragment into those parts and query the root elements, the children of the best match and so on.

 Furthermore it's a good idea to have some kind of conflict resolution strategy to be able to distinguish between equally named elements that actually are different, e.g. properties may have the very same qualified name as entities.

 ## Encoding in Xtext {#encoding}

-Encoding, aka **character set**, describes the way characters are encoded into bytes and vice versa.
-Famous standard encodings are **UTF-8** or **ISO-8859-1**.
+Encoding, aka *character set*, describes the way characters are encoded into bytes and vice versa.
+Famous standard encodings are *UTF-8* or *ISO-8859-1*.
 The list of available encodings can be determined by calling [Charset.availableCharsets()]({{site.javadoc.java}}/java/nio/charset/Charset.html).
 There is also a list of encodings and their canonical Java names in the [API docs](http://download.oracle.com/javase/1.5.0/docs/guide/intl/encoding.doc.html).

-Unfortunately, each platform and/or spoken language tends to define its own native encoding, e.g. **Cp1258** on Windows in Vietnamese or **MacIceland** on Mac OS X in Icelandic.
+Unfortunately, each platform and/or spoken language tends to define its own native encoding, e.g. *Cp1258* on Windows in Vietnamese or *MacIceland* on Mac OS X in Icelandic.

-In an Eclipse workspace, files, folders, projects can have individual encodings, which are stored in the hidden file **.settings/org.eclipse.core.resources.prefs** in each project.
+In an Eclipse workspace, files, folders, projects can have individual encodings, which are stored in the hidden file *.settings/org.eclipse.core.resources.prefs* in each project.
 If a resource does not have an explicit encoding, it inherits the one from its parent recursively.
 Eclipse chooses the native platform encoding as the default for the workspace root.
-You can change the default workspace encoding in the Eclipse preferences **Preferences-\>Workspace-\>Default text encoding**.
+You can change the default workspace encoding in the Eclipse preferences *Preferences &rarr; Workspace &rarr; Default text encoding*.
 If you develop on different platforms, you should consider choosing an explicit common encoding for your text or code files, especially if you use special characters.

 While Eclipse allows to define and inspect the encoding of a file, your file system usually doesn't.
 Given an arbitrary text file there is no general strategy to tell how it was encoded.
 If you deploy an Eclipse project as a jar (even a plug-in), any encoding information not stored in the file itself is lost, too.
 Some languages define the encoding of a file explicitly, as in the first processing instruction of an XML file.
 Most languages don't.
-Others imply a fixed encoding or offer enhanced syntax for character literals, e.g. the unicode escape sequences **\uXXXX** in Java.
+Others imply a fixed encoding or offer enhanced syntax for character literals, e.g. the unicode escape sequences *\uXXXX* in Java.

 As Xtext is about textual modeling, it allows to tweak the encoding in various places.

 ### Encoding at Language Design Time

-The plug-ins created by the **New Xtext Project** wizard are by default encoded in the workspace's standard encoding.
+The plug-ins created by the *New Xtext Project* wizard are by default encoded in the workspace's standard encoding.
 The same holds for all files that Xtext generates in there.
 If you want to change that, e.g. because your grammar uses/allows special characters, you should manually set the encoding in the properties of these projects after their creation.
 Do this before adding special characters to your grammar or at least make sure the grammar reads correctly after the encoding change.
 To tell the Xtext generator to generate files in the same encoding, set the encoding property in the workflow next to your grammar, e.g.

 ```mwe2
 Generator {